VoidChips/exam-2050-problems/README.md

   + **"multiple choice"**:
     > A multiple choice problem with one correct answer.
   + **"multiple response"**:
-    > A muliple choice problem with one or more correct answer.
+    > A muliple choice problem with zero, one, or multiple answers.
   + **"free response"**:
     > Also known as an essay question, there are no choices.
 However, there is a predetermined answer.
 - **useImage**: